AlibabaPAI/llumnix/docs/Prefill-decoding_Disaggregation.md

 ### Migrating from Existing Deployments

-People can launch the PD-separated service following the vLLM launch style.
+People can launch the prefill-decode disaggregated inference service in a manner similar to the vLLM launch style.
 The only difference is that it is necessary to explicitly specify whether the instance to be launched is for prefill or decode.
 You first need follow the [Quickstart](./Quickstart.md) to configure environment variables HEAD_NODE_IP and HEAD_NODE for Llumnix.
 Then, follow the commands below to launch the instances:

 ```bash
 # launch prefill instance